mpaulacaldas/notes/README.md

 # Notes :notebook:
 This is my attempt at keeping track of the things I learn.

-To encourge myself to do this regularly, I will keep a [daily log](daily-log.md) file where I will write down 1-2 new things each day.
+To encourage myself to do this regularly, I will keep a [daily log](daily-log.md) file where I will write down 1-2 new things each day.
 These little notes will _hopefully_ later be sorted into one of the neat little categories below.

-:link: denotes links to external resources
+Every once in a while, I should also try to cross stuff off my :point_right: [TODO](TODO.md) :point_left:

 ### R
 - [R Markdown templates](R/rmarkdown-templates.md)